-It is no secret that machinery in a plant generates noise.
-The question has always been “how much noise?”
-With increasing frequency, people are observing machinery behavior that was never intended in the original design.
+It is no secret that machinery in a plant generates noise but the question has always been “how much noise?”
+With increasing frequency, machinery is behavior in ways never intended in the original design.
 This behavior could manifest as a machine that occasionally or constantly resets, machinery that goes off track, or machinery that stops working properly.
 Much of this behavior can be traced to inter-machine noise.

 What creates this noise?
-Many machines use Servo drive and Variable Frequency Drives (VFDs) to control rotating machinery.
+Many machines use servo drives and variable frequency drives (VFDs) to control rotating machinery.
 These VFDs create high frequency noise that radiates out on the input power cable.
 If a drive cable is close enough to a signal cable that the two cables couple, then the noise from the drive cable will radiate onto the signal cable.
 The signal can be overwhelmed by the noise and cause false readings.
 This can then cause the PLC to make incorrect decisions.

 Enerdoor's solution to noise problems is to install EMC filters on each panel that controls a VFD or an SCR.
 These filters help in two ways.
-First, the filter stops noise from leaving the machine and then the EMC filter stops noise from within the plant from entering the machine.
+First, the filter stops noise from leaving the machine and then it prevents noise from within the plant from entering the machine.

 |Browse Recommended Filters|